Tip-Sy/BigData/README.md

 1. Prerequisite: Linux environment with 'php-cli' package installed
 2. Add some log files in current directory ([here is a sample](Sample/sample.log))
-3. Rename log files following this pattern: *listen-YYYYMMDD.log*
+3. Rename log files following this pattern: *listenings-YYYYMMDD.log*
 4. Run the command: *php main.php*